MewsSystems/developers/Readme.md

 ### 🎓 Students

 - **Is it possible to work for Mews while studying?** Yes, we have many students in the team, especially from [MFF CUNI](https://www.mff.cuni.cz/en) and [CTU](https://www.cvut.cz/en).
 We treat students just like any other employees, which means they're working on real projects, in product teams with other developers and getting market salary.
-- **Do you provide any support for students?** Due to current situation we don't have capacity we once had to provide with thorough support of helping young students develop themselves into more senior developers.
-However, as mentioned above, we have students in the team and we are not a-priori against new student hires.
-We understand that there are exam periods and compulsory classes.
-So there is flexibility.
+- **Do you provide any support for students?** Because Mews development team was founded by a group of students that met in school and were still studying, we know what it means to both work and study.
+Therefore we're OK with you having a month break during exam periods, so that you can prepare for the exams.
+Students also have lot of time flexibility because of their school schedules.
+And since we have graduates from both of the aforementioned schools in our team, we can also help with the studying.
 - **Can I do a bechelor or master thesis for Mews?** Definitely, we have many ideas that are appropriate either for bachelor or master theses.
+Just reach out to us and we can discuss the possibilities.

 <a name='relocation'/>